geniruphin-junior/Ruphia-IA/README.md

-# Ruphia 5.0, 4.0: The Autonomous System Core 🤖🛡️
+# Ruphia: The Autonomous System Core 🤖🛡️

 > _“Many believe coding is just about understanding syntax.
 To me, it is about surpassing your limits to reach your true human potential.”_
 > — Ruphin (13yo), Creator & Lead Architect of Ruphia 🇨🇩